Most people imagine ghost towns as dusty relics from old westerns—tumbleweeds rolling past saloons, wooden facades creaking in the wind.

 9. New Idria, California

-New Idria shows that historical mining operations leave threats that persist for decades and spread far beyond the original site.
-The cleanup is ongoing because the alternative—letting mercury flow unchecked into the ecosystem—would be catastrophic.
+New Idria is a perfect example of how old mining operations leave behind problems that stick around for decades and spread way beyond where the mines actually were.
+The cleanup work continues because the alternative—just letting all that mercury keep flowing into the ecosystem—would be absolutely devastating.

 10. Fukushima Exclusion Zone, Japan